 |Section||Score Range||Time Duration

 |Reading||0 to 30||54-72|

 |Listening||0 to 30||41-57|

 |Writing||0 to 30||50|

 Understanding the TOEFL syllabus is one of the key elements in the exam preparation.
 Even though the syllabus is not specifically defined, candidates can go through the following topics to enhance their knowledge and skills and perform better in the final showdown.
 Given below is a detailed break-down of topics that constitute an important part of the exam:

 Reading Comprehension is an integral part of the TOEFL syllabus.
-This section consists of 30-40 questions which are based on three to four passages.
+This section consists of 30-40 questions which are based on 3-4 passages (10 questions each).
+The reading section needs to be completed in 54- 72 minutes.
 To ace in the section, candidates must practice questions from books or online material and should also take mock tests regularly.
 This not only increases your speed and accuracy but also gives you the real exam feel.
 While taking the next turn, try to decrease the required time for solving questions and you will master this part.

 The second important element of the TOEFL syllabus is the listening section.
 It comprises of 28-39 questions which have to be completed within 60 minutes.
 As English is a language of accent, the questions are based on audio clips of lectures, classrooms, and discussions.
 To master the section, listen to audio clips of people with different accents so that you get things sorted for the main examination.